NHS population screening: data requests and research

 NHS screening programmes are responsible for ensuring data collected nationally and locally is managed in accordance with data protection and information governance requirements.

 It is essential that research, evaluation and audit are feasible, of high quality and protects the safety of patients.

 Any research activity must be undertaken in line with current legislation and guidance.
 Access to data sets comprising identifiable or potentially identifiable screening data or tests requires appropriate legal gateway assurances.

-Approval from the NHS Health Research Authority (HRA) Confidentiality Advisory Group (CAG) is needed for the release of any data that is not anonymous for research purposes or audits and service evaluations that cross organisational boundaries.
-The Guidance for CAG applicants has more information.
+Approval from the NHS Health Research Authority (HRA) Confidentiality Advisory Group (CAG) is needed for some studies using identifiable data without consent.
+See guidance for CAG applicants for more information.

 NHS screening programmes encourage well-designed research that addresses important new questions that will inform, guide and improve the programmes.

 You should refer to theif you need: